Table of Contents

 A free trial is the best way to find out if a software product is good, so long as you understand why it’s free and what might be the “cost” of the free version.

-Remember – why would anyone produce totally free software?
+Be careful – why would anyone produce totally free software?
 How will they profit from their development efforts?

 - They will normally want to give you a free trial, and then sell you their paid software.
 Before spending too long working with the free version, be sure you can afford the paid version when you need it in the future.